There is a chance that after a few weeks or months pass, a white haze may

 There is no reason to be concerned that your pavers are damaged or defective.
 The concrete pavers are experiencing a natural process.
 It is a condition in all cement-based products, as well as in many other paving products.
 But the condition will usually correct itself with time and exposure to the elements.
 Here in Florida it only takes between 2-4 weeks after installation depending on the season.
 The reason it is season dependent will be explained in the next section.

-Brick paver sealing in Pasco, Hernando, Hillsborough, Bradenton, Sarasota, Orlando, The Villages, Citrus county and all surrounding Tampa Florida areas.
+Services available in Pasco, Hernando, Hillsborough, Bradenton, Sarasota, Orlando and all surrounding Tampa Bay Florida areas